-Specialization refers to a player's decision to invest experience in only a few specific skills to train them faster and make the related abilities more powerful and reliable, rather than attempting to learn many different skills at once.
-Specializing is generally regarded as essential, since there is not enough experience in a normal game to advance more than a handful of skills to a high level.
+Specialization refers to a player's decision to invest experience in only a few specific skills to make them powerful and reliable, rather than attempting to learn many different skills at once.
+Specializing is generally regarded as essential -- there is not enough experience in a normal game to advance more than a handful of skills to a high level.
 However, over-specialization can result in the character being unable to handle some of the challenges they face for lack of flexibility.

 Specialization in a particular skill improves the power and reliability of that skill's abilities.
 For example, specializing in Conjurations magic makes it easier to cast the offensive spells in that school (from Magic Dart on up), and they will increase in damage.
 By comparison, focusing on a weapon skill like Long Blades increases your accuracy and attack speed, while the Armour skill increases your AC gains and decreases spellcasting/evasion penalties from heavy armour.

 Over-specialization may result in difficulty dealing with certain challenges.
 It routinely affects spellcasters of all walks of life: for example, a Fire Elementalist who does not branch out into other schools of magic may have a hard time defeating monsters that are resistant or even immune to fire.
 Similarly, a melee character who completely eschews ranged combat skills will often be forced to rush through arrows and spells towards their opponents, or retreat for cover.

 Specializing is easy.
 Press the m key to access your Skills screen and see all the skills you currently know.
 These will be separated by spaces into four or five categories (Offensive, Ranged, Defensive, Magic, and Other).
 Pressing the key associated with a skill will toggle its training Off (dark grey), On (light gray), or Focus it (white) causing more experience to be allotted.